corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/database-management-tool.md

 * `--version`, `-V`: Print version information.

-## Database Manager shell extensions
+## Database manager shell extensions

 The `install-shell-extensions` subcommand can be used to install the `database-manager` alias and auto completion for bash and zsh.
 See [Shell extensions for CLI Applications]({{< relref "node/operating/cli-application-shell-extensions.md" >}}) for more info.